 What Are the Effects of Using Hallucinogens?

-The effects felt as a result of using hallucinogens can be both desired and undesired.
-For most people, the desired effect is feelings of euphoria and exhilaration, as well as enhanced insight and awareness, which is achieved through hallucinations.
+The effects felt as a result of using hallucinogens can be both desirable and undesirable.
+For most people, the desired effect is feelings of euphoria and exhilaration, as well as enhanced insight and awareness.
 However, hallucinations can also be traumatic and outright frightening.
 Hallucinogens affect everyone differently, and a person could have different experiences on different occasions.

 The reasons people use hallucinogens vary, but for most, they alter thoughts, perceptions, and feelings.
 While most aren’t addictive, some may be, so it’s important to be cautious when exploring hallucinogens.
-Ultimately, the effects depend on the type of drug, the dosage strength, the functioning of the person using them, and their state of mind.
+Ultimately, the effects depend on the type of drug, the dosage, and the user’s state of mind.